Parameter estimation with one- and two-time measurements on the emission field of the boundary time crystal: Discussion and conclusions

-Finally, we have addressed the general challenge of unobserved decay channels and how to tackle their detrimental effects.
-For the considered sizes, we have shown that for local losses up to the order of $\gamma/\Gamma\sim 0.1$ a metastable oscillatory transient persists, in which the estimation errors for counting measurements still display the $N^{-2}$ enhancement.
+Finally, we have addressed the effects of local losses on our sensing protocols.
+We have found that for losses up to the order of $\gamma/\Gamma\sim 0.1$ a metastable oscillatory transient persists, in which the estimation errors for counting measurements still display the (transient) $N^{-2}$ enhancement in the small-$\Delta t$ regime.
 In this case, we propose the use of pulsed schemes in order to gather statistics about this interesting transient.
 We remark that the values of $\gamma/\Gamma$ considered here are still comparatively small to those found in cavity QED setups in which collective atomic physics can be observed (see e.g. discussion in Ref. \cite{Xu2015} or atom-cavity cooperativity values reported in, e.g., Refs. \cite{Norcia2016b,Norcia2016c}).
 However, in these scenarios, collective effects are enhanced by resorting on much larger atomic numbers such that the so-called strong collective coupling regime is reached.
-In this sense, our analysis highlights that the enhanced sensitivity manifests when the collective decay channel is the dominant one, and that we can overcome the presence of undesired decay channels by focusing on the collective effects present in the transient dynamics.
+In this sense, our analysis highlights that the collective effects still enhance the sensitivity when the collective decay channel is the dominant one, and that we can overcome the presence of undesired decay channels by focusing on the collective effects present in the transient dynamics.